Activ8 - How it works

 The set-up takes less than 2 minutes – 8 cones, Pupils QR codes at the ready, a pen and stopwatch (and the pupils of course) are all that’s needed!

 The aim is for each pupil to walk, run or jog as far as possible in the allocated time around the circuit as shown (not to scale) below.

 For example, 8 laps per day on the 200m circuit or 16 laps per day on the 100m circuit would equate to 1600m or 1 mile.

-When the daily session has been completed, the number of laps can be uploaded onto the online portal on a daily or weekly basis.
-Once the data has been quickly and easily uploaded, at the click of a button the online portal will automatically update the mileage to show the class/school’s progress though the virtual walks/challenges.
+When the daily session has been completed, the number of laps can then be uploaded onto the online portal on a daily or weekly basis.
+Once the data has been quickly and easily uploaded, at the click of a button the online portal will automatically update the mileage to show the class/school’s progress through the virtual walks/challenges.
 This can be shown in a big ‘reveal’ by the class or headteacher.